 October 10th, London now has its own La Maison du Chocolat on Piccadilly Avenue.
 The large department stores, Harrod’s and Selfridges, will follow a few years later.

-Launch of the legendary “ Heart of Ganache Macarons” Collection, available in five flavours all with chocolate ganache: plain chocolate, chocolate with raspberry,chocolate with vanilla, chocolate with coffee, and chocolate with caramel.
+2006, launch of the legendary “ Heart of Ganache Macarons” Collection, available in five flavours all with chocolate ganache: plain chocolate, chocolate with raspberry,chocolate with vanilla, chocolate with coffee, and chocolate with caramel.

 While celebrating the 30th anniversary of his Maison at Salle Pleyel, Robert Linxe is named Knight of the Legion of Honour in recognition of his lifetime achievements.

 *Best Craftsman Chocolatier France.